 “ Studied at the playhouse ” - quartertwain

-Robert Francis Vaughn was born on November 22, 1932 at Charity Hospital in New York City.
-The son of show-business parents, his father, Walter, was a radio actor and his mother, Marcella, was a stage actress.
-Robert came to the public's attention first with his Oscar-nominated role in The Young Philadelphians
+Robert Francis Vaughn was born on November 22, 1932 at Charity Hospital in New York City, the son of show business parents, Marcella Frances (Gaudel) and Gerald Walter Vaughn.
+His father was a radio actor and his mother starred on stage.
+Robert came to the public's attention first with his Oscar-nominated role...

 “ Made several stage appearances later in his career ” - quartertwain